OlgaDlzk/sql-challenge/README.md

 Using provided CSV files, we created tables in a SQL database and imported the CSV files.

-The questions that need to ber answered with our queries:
+The questions that need to be answered with our queries:

     1. List the employee number, last name, first name, sex, and salary of each employee.